Brockport Dance Faculty to Be Featured in Fringe Festival

 Eight faculty members will participate in 10 different performances.

-The annual Rochester Fringe Festival kicks off September 12 and The College at Brockport will be at the center of it.
+The annual Rochester Fringe Festival kicks off September 12 and SUNY Brockport will be at the center of it.
 Not only is the College a sponsor of the festival, but it is an active participant.

 Eight faculty from Brockport’s nationally recognized Department of Dance will perform during the 11-day event.
 They are: